Nigeria basketball withdrawal 'heart-wrenching'

 BBC Sport Africa understands the decision was taken to avert an agreement by both Nigeria's men's and women's teams to stage a protest at international tournaments.

-Ministry officials are also disappointed that players have chosen to support one faction in the federation's ongoing the leadership crisis.
+Ministry officials are also disappointed that players have chosen to support one faction in the federation's ongoing leadership crisis.

 Under the rules of the sport's world governing body, Fiba, interference by government into the running of national teams and the sport is strictly forbidden.